franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

   - Single Sign On
   - microservice
 seoFooter:
-  - Using OpenId Connect to implement Single Sign On across multiple applications
+  - Using OpenId Connect to implement Single Sign On across multiple applications.
-  - OpenId Connect as an authentication provider in a Micro Service Architecture
+  - OpenId Connect as an authentication provider in a Micro Service Architecture.
   - OpenId Connect Identity provider for a Single Sign On experience across multiple apps.
-  - Using JWT as self contained sessions in a microservice architecture
+  - Using JWT as self contained sessions in a microservice architecture.
 ---

 ## Table of Contents